 - Cook ground beef over medium high heat in a large skillet until browned.
 Stir in taco spices and half the salsa and simmer for 5 minutes.

-- Divide the beef mixture among the 12 taco shells, and top each taco with cheese.
+- Divide the beef mixture among the 12 taco shells and stand them up in the casserole however they fit best.
+Top each taco with cheese.
 Bake for 10 minutes or until the cheese is melted.

 - Remove the casserole and top the tacos with spoonfuls of sour cream.
 Scatter with scallions and serve!